ich777/docker-terraria-server/README.md

 Update Notice: Change the game version to whatever version do you want and restart the docker.

-WEB CONSOLE: You can connect to the Minecraft console by opening your browser and go to HOSTIP:9014 (eg: 192.168.1.1:9014) or click on WebUI on the Docker page within Unraid.
+WEB CONSOLE: You can connect to the Terraria console by opening your browser and go to HOSTIP:9014 (eg: 192.168.1.1:9014) or click on WebUI on the Docker page within Unraid.

 ## Env params